Fury as council hikes up parking charges

 The charges will apply every day from 9am-5.30pm.

-People responded with fury on the council’s Facebook site, accusing the local authority of driving away business from the town centre.
+People responded with fury on the council’s Facebook site, accusing the local authority of “greedy opportusim” and of driving away business from the town centre.

-The revised charges will also mean motorists popping in to borrow a book at William Patrick Library in Kirkintilloch will now have to pay.
+Kate McHugh posted: “Short-sighted and poor decision making.
+How much will it cost to change all the signs and machines even?

-The other car park affected in Kirkintilloch is Barleybank Car Park in the town centre.
+“Budgets are tight everywhere but this appears as nothing more than greedy opportunism.

 Blue badge holders will remain exempt from charges.

-Fees were introduced at five other EDC car parks in July 2016 – Roman Road (Bearsden); Douglas Street, Mugdock Road, Stewart Street and Woodburn (Milngavie).
+Fees were introduced at five local EDC car parks in July 2016 – Roman Road (Bearsden); Douglas Street, Mugdock Road, Stewart Street and Woodburn (Milngavie).

 According to a council spokesperson, the average daily turnover of spaces in charge-levying car parks has increased as a result, “providing more parking for potential customers and visitors”.